 The Rosenbach is closed on all major holidays including New Year’s Day, Martin Luther King Day, President’s Day, Easter, Memorial Day, Labor Day, Veterans Day, Thanksgiving Day, Christmas Eve, Christmas Day, and New Year’s Eve, and New Year’s Day.

-• The Rosenbach’s garden, open to the public once again after more than twenty years of closure.
+- The Rosenbach’s garden is open to the public once again after more than twenty years of closure.
 The garden is a 1,600 square foot green oasis tucked behind The Rosenbach’s Delancey Street townhouses.
 The garden was carefully renovated and is now filled with plants and flowers that were specially selected to connect with works of literature in The Rosenbach’s collections.

 Museum & Guest Policies

-• All museum visitors must enter the building through the 2008 Delancey Place main entrance unless a member of your party needs to use the accessible entrance on Panama Street, which is located directly behind the museum.
+- Please enter through the 2008 Delancey Place main entrance.
 If you or a member of your party would like to use the accessible entrance ramp, please call us at 215-732-1600 before you arrive.
 Our staff will explain to you how to access the entrance and will meet you at that door.

 Accessibility